Isles East finals-bound after 4-0 romp over Flyers in Game 7

 Philadelphia managed just three shots in the second period, though Greiss was forced to make a sharp left pad save to foil Kevin Hayes, who managed to break in alone with 4:50 left.

-The Flyers, who had been eliminated in the first round in their past three playoff appearances since 2013, were denied in their bid to reach the conference finals for the first time since 2010.

-NOTES: The Flyers are now 9-8 in Game 7 and 1-18 when trailing a playoff series 3-1.
-Their only series win came in rallying from a 3-0 deficit against Boston in the second round in 2010. … Islanders LW Michael Dal Colle played his second game this postseason and first after sitting out the past six in replacing RW Leo Komarov. … The Islanders improved to 11-0 when leading a series 3-1.
+NOTES: The Flyers are 9-8 in Game 7 and 1-18 when trailing a playoff series 3-1.
+Their only series win came in rallying from a 3-0 deficit against Boston in the second round in 2010. … The Isles improved their Game 7 record to 4-5, and 1-2 against Philadelphia, after losing to the Flyers in the semi-finals in 1975 and their last playoff meeting, a second-round series in 1987. … The Islanders improved to 11-0 when leading a series 3-1.

 UP NEXT